Civil defense siren: South America

-The all clear is mainly used during the nationwide siren testing in Argentine Volunteer Firefighters' Day, in the 2nd of June and sometimes, in some sirens, the general warning is tested after the all-clear.
+The all clear signal is mainly used during the nationwide siren testing in Argentine Volunteer Firefighters' Day on 2 June, and sometimes, in some sirens, the general warning is tested after the all-clear.

 Oceania

 Australia

-A series of 98 electronic sirens, making up a large-scale public-address system (the "Sydney CBD Emergency Warning System") and including 13 variable-message signs, are installed in the Sydney central business district.
+A series of 98 electronic sirens, making up a large-scale public-address system (the Sydney CBD Emergency Warning System) and including thirteen variable-message signs, are installed in the Sydney central business district.
 While installed in the months preceding the 2007 APEC conference, they are designed to be a permanent fixture and are tested on a monthly basis.

-Some large-scale sirens are also deployed, like the Grifco Model 888, Grifco Model 777, or Klaxon SO4, which are used at fire stations for call-outs and at Sydney's beaches for shark alarms.
+Some large-scale sirens are also deployed, like the Grifco Model 888, Grifco Model 777, and Klaxon SO4, which are used at fire stations for call-outs and at Sydney's beaches for shark alarms.
 Alarms are also used around prisons for breakouts and at many factories and schools to announce start and finish times.

-A siren is located at the Kwinana BP plant south of Perth, which is tested every Monday.
+A siren is located at the Kwinana BP plant south of Perth; this siren is tested every Monday.
 It is used to evacuate the plant in case of an emergency and can be heard in Kwinana and certain parts of Rockingham.
 It can also be used to warn of severe weather and potentially dangerous emergencies on the Kwinana Industrial Strip.

-In South Australia, a number of Country Fire Service stations have a siren on or near the station.
+In South Australia, a number of Country Fire Service stations have sirens on or near the stations.
 These are only activated when the brigade are responding to bushfire or grassfire events and for testing.
 They are not activated for every call, only as a public alert for the presence of bushfires.

-As had been in Australia, Electro-mechanical sirens and electronic sirens had been used for alerting the community areas, towns and cities in Australia as in an imminent emergency.
-Emergency broadcast speakers will be turned on and will be informing important information as the standard emergency warning signal the affected communities within 24 hours.

 There are electronic sirens that include Whelen, Telegrafia, SiRcom, Klaxon and Grifco.

-In Victoria, many Country Fire Authority stations or near the fire station have a siren installed that is used to summon volunteers to an emergency callout, as well as consequently alerting the local community of brigade activity.
-Due to a variety of siren models in use across the state, there are 2 signals that are used, differentiated by length:
+In Victoria, many Country Fire Authority stations have sirens installed that are used to summon volunteers to an emergency callout, as well as consequently alerting the local community of brigade activity.
+Due to a variety of siren models in use across the state, there are two signals that are used, differentiated by length: